23.9 C

 The Iran War Looming Over Everything

-The conflict has now entered its 88th day of what Trump has branded his “smart war,” claiming at least 13 U.S. military service members and thousands of Iranians while fueling fears of a global energy crisis and driving skyrocketing costs for gasoline and diesel fuel at home.
-U.S. and Iranian negotiators had reached a tentative agreement to extend the ceasefire for 60 days and open nuclear talks, but Trump had yet to formally approve the deal, making a series of new demands after a Situation Room meeting in which he had promised a “final determination” — even as Secretary of State Marco Rubio had predicted “good news” within hours, according to NBC News and CNN.
+What Trump has branded his “smart war” has claimed at least 13 U.S. military service members and thousands of Iranians while fueling fears of a global energy crisis and driving skyrocketing costs for gasoline and diesel fuel at home.
+U.S. and Iranian negotiators had reached a tentative agreement to extend the ceasefire for 60 days and open nuclear talks, but the deal remains unsigned.
+Iran suspended negotiations on June 1 over Israel’s escalating attacks in Lebanon, though Iranian state media reported on June 2 that talks appeared to be back on track.
+Trump told ABC News he believes a deal is reachable “over the next week,” even as the situation remains fluid.

 Polling shared by O’Donnell indicated that 83 percent of voters say gas prices are going up, with not a single respondent saying prices are dropping significantly — except, the host noted dryly, Trump himself, who made that very claim during the session.